demidovakatya/demidovakatya.github.io/_posts/2015-11-26-a-year-of-programming.markdown

 ---
 layout: post
-title:  "A Year of Programming"
+title:  "A year of programming"
 published: true

 ---